JacobMcGill/DataMining_HW3/Md-Draft.md

 modifications, we used all other columns in the data as is.
 Since the number of variables was small (only 8), we did not use PCA to simplify the data before finding the tree.
-Further, as we used the random forest model, cross validation was not necessary.After running the randomForest model on the training data, we tested its out of sample accuracy to estimate the following RMSE as a measure of out of sample accuracy.
+Further, as we used the random forest model, cross validation was not necessary.
+The RandomForest model was estimated with ntree set to 1000 and mtry set to 3 (as that was the closest integer to square root of 8, the number of feature in the model).
+After running the randomForest model on the training data, we tested its out of sample accuracy to estimate the following RMSE as a measure of out of sample accuracy.

     ## [1] 50533.37